geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 3. If necessary, scroll to the top of the canvas so that you can see the top of the **DetailScreen1** form.
 On the **Insert ribbon**, select **Icons**, and in the menu that appears, select **Edit**.
 Notice how the **Edit** **(Pencil)** icon shows up on the screen, and in the **Tree view** pane, **Icon5** appears below **DetailScreen1**.

-4. You notice that the **Pencil** icon is partially placed over the back arrow icon in the upper left corner of the screen.
+4. You notice that the **Pencil** icon is partially placed over the **Back arrow** icon in the upper left corner of the screen.
 To fix this, you want to move the Pencil icon to the upper right corner of the form.
 However, since you also want to add a Delete icon to this screen in a later step, you do NOT want to move the Pencil icon into the far right corner.
 In the right corner of the form, you want to display both the Edit icon and the Delete icon, where the Edit icon appears to the left of the Delete icon.
 Therefore, you want to move the Pencil icon to the right, but still leave room to the right of it for the Delete icon.
 ‎
 ‎To do this, select the border of the Pencil icon (so that an image of crossed arrows appears) and drag it across to the right corner, making sure you leave enough room to the right of it for the Delete icon.
 You will also need to drag it up a bit so that it’s on the same line as the **Back arrow** icon.

 5. Now that you have added the **Edit** icon to **EditScreen1**, you must associate a trigger mechanism to it so that EditScreen1 is displayed when the **Edit** icon is selected.
 In the **Tree view** pane, the **Icon5** control should be selected; if not, then do so now.
 ‎
-‎In the **Function property** **bar**, the field on the left side of the function currently displays **OnSelect.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Edit** icon.
-If **OnSelect** is not displayed in this field, select the drop-down arrow and select it from the menu.
+‎In the **Function property** **bar**, the field on the left side of the function currently displays **On Select.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Edit** icon.
+If **On Select** is not displayed in this field, select the drop-down arrow and select it from the menu.

 6. In the function box, enter **EditForm(Form1); Navigate(EditScreen1)** and then press Enter.
 ‎